 Today’s endpoint positive security goes far beyond the whitelisting of yesteryear.
 Sometimes called OS-Centric Positive Security, current positive security models focus on the damage stage of the attack.
-While attack strategies are ever changing and are nearly unlimited, the intentions of the attacker in the damage stage remains fairly static and is more or less limited to the following activities: data access and exfiltration (i.e. intellectual property, espionage), immediate monetary gain (i.e. ransomware) and data/system damage (i.e. wiper malware, hacktivism).
+While attack strategies are ever changing and are nearly unlimited, the intentions of the attacker in the damage stage remains fairly static and are more or less limited to the following activities: data access and exfiltration (i.e. intellectual property, espionage), immediate monetary gain (i.e. ransomware) and data/system damage (i.e. wiper malware, hacktivism).

 To gain a better understanding of why you should consider a positive security strategy to complement your existing endpoint protection, Brilliance Security Magazine sat down with Nir Gaist (Founder and CTO) and Rene Kolga (Senior Director of Product Management) of Nyotron.